Apply For Merit-Based Scholarships at Shawnee State

 Will I be considered for scholarships if I take the Accuplacer Placement Test instead of submitting ACT/SAT scores?

 Yes.
-If you submit an ACT or SAT score, you will be considered for scholarships within our existing Merit-Based Scholarship Matrix.
-If you take the Accuplacer Placement Test instead, you will be considered for scholarships using the Accuplacer Placement Scholarship Matrix below.
+If you take the Accuplacer Placement Test instead of the ACT/SAT, you will be considered for scholarships using the Alternate Placement Scholarship table below.

 Please complete your application and submit all transcripts and test scores for scholarship consideration.